 Why Ground Leases Are Quietly Becoming the Go-To Capital Solution for Apartment Developers

-Multifamily developers facing equity requirements of 35% to 45% of total project costs are increasingly turning to an alternative capital structure that could redefine how apartment projects get funded: the modern ground lease.
+Multifamily developers grappling with elevated equity requirements are increasingly turning to an alternative capital structure that could redefine how apartment projects get funded: the modern ground lease.
 Safehold, the publicly traded ground lease company, has positioned its product as a solution to the dual challenges of scarce equity and rising construction costs that have stalled projects across major U.S. metros.
 Rather than seeking out traditional ground-up development deals, Safehold provides capital by acquiring the land beneath a development site and leasing it back to the developer on a long-term basis—typically 99 years.
 This structure immediately reduces the developer's basis, freeing up capital for vertical construction and reducing the overall equity check required from institutional partners.

 Key Details